Two of Swords tarot card meaning

 When analyzed over the long term, the Two of Swords teaches the virtues of patience in decision-making.
 Impulsiveness can blind you.
 When faced with a dilemma, trust the finesse of your reasoning and instinct.
 They will allow you to make your decisions in a calm way, through understanding everything that is at stake in the situation.

-Interpretation of The Two of Swords upright
+Two of Swords upright

 When it appears in a divinatory tarot draw, the meaning of the Two of Swords is clear.
 This card symbolizes an internal conflict that the seeker is trying to resolve.
 It is about the difficulty of making a choice.
 Like the two crossed swords, it will be a question of fully accepting this period of struggle in order to emerge victorious.